-For example, an individual or business that wishes to offer sound recordings for download must, in most situations, obtain a license from the sound recording copyright owner.
-Such a license would be between the sound recording copyright owner (usually a recording company) and the individual or business that wants to use the sound recording, and would state each party’s rights and obligations.
+For example, an individual or business that wishes to offer sound recordings for download, to synch with a video, or for on demand streaming, must, in most situations, obtain a license from the sound recording copyright owner.
+Such a license would be between the sound recording copyright owner (usually a record company) and the individual or business that wants to use the sound recording, and would state each party’s rights and obligations.
 If at any point the individual or business desired to use the sound recording for a purpose not covered in the license, they first would need to enter into a new license agreement with the sound recording copyright owner that covered this new use.

 Common examples of when you need a voluntary license include:

 - Using a sound recording in a movie, music video, video clip, commercial, or other audiovisual work.
 If you want to use a sound recording in an audiovisual work, you need a synchronization license, so called because the music is “synched” to the visual images.
 This is true whether you’ve already created your visual work and want to put some music under it or you just want the music for your movie, commercial, music video, music clip, documentary, sitcom, or any kind of audio/visual presentation, no matter where it is aired, even the Internet.
 Synchronization licenses are granted by individual sound recording copyright owners.